Tilkesh/DexBytes/README.md

 # Mobile development
 We come with the capabilities to handle the entire lifecycle of an android / iOS app, right from its designing to its maintenance.
 We strive to develop a scalable android / iOS app that meets your business goals and amplifies user engagement and retention.
 If you require a native app or cross-platform app, our services promise cutting-edge, customized solutions that cater to the business requirement in the best way.

-✔ Native iOS app : Objective-C/Swift
+- [x] Native iOS app : Objective-C/Swift
-✔ Native Android app : Java/Kotlin
+- [x] Native Android app : Java/Kotlin
-✔ Cross-platform app : React Native, Flutter
+- [x] Cross-platform app : React Native, Flutter

 # Web development
 DexBytes Infotech is one of the top web development companies who provide the custom web development services to its clients worldwide.
 We did 500+ different projects in Web development from websites based on CMS to complex SaaS platforms involving multiple technologies.